History of Welder Library

 The University of Mary Library joined with the public libraries of Bismarck and Mandan in 1993 to form the Central Dakota Library Network (CDLN) to establish an online public access catalog (OPAC).
 The system now includes more than 20 libraries in the central North Dakota area.
 For many years there were recurring library problems recorded in accrediting bodies’ reports.
 The library’s inadequate size and the relative inconvenience of the library location on South Campus impeded use.
 After almost 40 years the library collection moved from the lower level of the Priory to its permanent home in the new Welder Library building.
 Welder Library was constructed in 1998 on "Gift Hill," so named in recognition of the 40-acre gift to the Benedictine Sisters from local farmer Charles "Chick" Swenson.

 Welder Library is dedicated to the Benedictine Sisters of Annunciation Monastery and "our friend and University leader Sister Thomas Welder, O.S.B., for her wisdom and leadership in growing the University of Mary."
 Sister Thomas served as president of the University of Mary from 1978 to 2009.
 Sister Thomas now serves the University as President Emerita.
 In addition to the library, the building houses an art gallery, classrooms, and faculty offices for the School of Arts and Sciences.
-Welder Library serves over 75,000 patrons each year, seats 204 students, has 30 computer workstations, five study rooms, and currently has approximately 50,000 print volumes, more than 300,000 eBooks, over 3,600 multimedia items, and databases providing access to over 40,000 journals.
+Welder Library serves over 75,000 patrons each year, seats 204 students, has 28 computer workstations, and currently has approximately 50,000 print volumes, more than 300,000 eBooks, over 3,500 multimedia items, and databases providing access to over 60,000 journals.